-The map conveys the presence of the two systems at a point in history when both are operating according to the characteristics apparent in Table 1.
-It does not depict the creation phase of the system.
+The map shown conveys the presence of the two systems at a point in history when both are operating according to the characteristics apparent in Table 1.19 It does not depict the creation phase of the system.
 I draw attention to this primarily in connection with Characteristic 1.
 The initiatory role in the genesis of the socialist system is played by the political sphere; the communist party makes very rapid moves in historical terms to impose state ownership and centralized bureaucratic coordination on society.
 By comparison, the transitions in most countries from pre-capitalist forms to the capitalist system were very slow.
 Initially, the political authorities only tolerated and took advantage of the services and resources of the bourgeoisie.
-The relation of the political forces to capitalism changed gradually until they had become active defenders of private ownership, market coordination and enforcer of private contract.
-Different again was the role of the political sphere in the route back after 1989-1990 from socialism towards capitalism, in which the processes of transformation were instigated and headed by the procapitalist political forces.
+The relation of the political forces to capitalism changed gradually until they had become active defenders of private ownership, market coordination and the law of contract.
+Different again was the role of the political sphere in the route back towards capitalism, in which the processes of transformation were instigated and headed by the pro-capitalist political forces.